psadmin-io/talk.ib-i-hardly-knew-ye/slides/intro.md

 ???

-Notes go here
+* Pretty boring topic, but important
+  * Want at least half of this to be interactive DEMO
+* Mostly admin - want more dev stuff?
+JSMPros!
+* Walk through IB
+  * Ask Questions in chat!!!!
+* Talk through different setups
+  * maybe a poll and discussion?
+* Demo
+  * raise hand if you want to see something!
+* Questions

 ---

 # About psadmin.io

-Providing *PeopleSoft* and *Oracle Cloud* services with a knowledge sharing and training first focus.
+Providing *PeopleSoft* and *Oracle Cloud* services with a knowledge sharing and training first focus

 * Services
 * Conference